SocialGouv/e2esdk/docs/docs/contributing/monorepo-architecture.md

 - Docker for packaging the server code into a deployable image
 - Docker Compose for declaring local development & example stacks
 - GitHub Actions for CI/CD
+- [multi-semantic-release](https://github.com/dhoulb/multi-semantic-release) to automate the publication of NPM packages & Docker images

 ## Configuration